out1ines/air/README.md

 # Air.
-## So far, this contains no more and no less, than useless information.
+## So far, this readme file contains only markdown formatting tests.

 *Really.*

 **Really.**

 For example:
-* there is a new way to format everything
+* here is an item in a list.
-* apart from that, nothing more
+* this is another.

 let's redirect to a [wikipedia article](https://en.wikipedia.org/wiki/Air_(disambiguation))